alyspena/academic-kickstart-1/content/publication/logprovenance/index.md

 ---
-title: "Detecting Changes in User Behavior to Understand Interaction Provenance during Visual Data Analysis"
+title: "Results and Challenges in Visualizing Analytic Provenance of TextAnalysis Tasks Using Interaction Logs"
 authors:
 - Rhema Linder
 - admin